 Continued from last Monday. . .

-This is the rest of the article that I started last Monday.
+This is to continue from the article that I started last Monday (Part 1).
 Below are the remaining revisions that I made to my day-to-day menu items.
 The total surprise to me was that I ended up with a menu that is much more flavorful and much, much more variation than I ever thought possible.
 AND, in many cases, the differences I made to lower my cholesterol ended up being even cheaper!!!

 - Walnuts, Almonds and Other Nuts: I researched and found that Almonds, Cashews, Pecans, and Pistachios all are known for helping to reduce LDL.
 The one caution that I discovered is that nuts are all very high in calories so I had to be careful how I incorporated them into my diet.
 I did that by grinding pecans and coating chicken breasts with the ground pecans and baking the chicken breasts.
 When they were done, I sliced each breast into thin slices and topped a salad with them.
 I also tossed a few cashews or pistachios on top of dinner salads that I had.
 I served sliced almonds in fresh green beans with mushrooms.
 I added walnuts in cottage cheese with diced apples.

 - I learned so much from my research about nuts that I write an entire article focused solely on the health benefits of nuts.
 Because of the information that I got from my son, who is a gourmet chef, that caused me to look into all the health benefits of many of his tips, I will be doing a series of articles on the food items he suggested.
 Because I do not have definite dates, please check back periodically in the Food Works section of my website.